CPR Compression Rate: Essential Guide for Adults, Children and Infants

 The compression rate in CPR is crucial as it directly influences the blood flow to vital organs like the brain and heart.
 The faster the compression rate, the better the blood flow.
 If the rate of compressions is too slow, the blood flow will be inadequate, and the person's chances of survival will decrease.

-Similarly, if the compression rate is too fast, the chest may not have time to recoil fully, and blood flow will be compromised.
-Additionally, if the rate of compressions is too fast, it can cause complications such as rib fractures or internal organ damage, which can be painful and lead to further health issues.
+Similarly, if the compression rate is too fast, the chest does not have time to recoil fully, and blood flow will be compromised.
+Additionally, if the rate of compressions is too fast, it causes complications such as rib fractures or internal organ damage, which is painful and leads to further health issues.

 In an observational study about chest compression rate and survival following out of hospital cardiac arrest, they concluded that the adjustment for chest compression fraction and depth, compression rates between 100 and 120 per minute were associated with greatest survival to hospital discharge.